aherbert/gdsc-smlm/docs/imagej_plugins.rst

 Performance
 ~~~~~~~~~~~

-Note that usage tracking will not slow down ``ImageJ``.
-The tracking is performed in the background only when the computer is doing nothing else.
-If it is always too busy then no tracking data will ever be sent.
+Note that usage tracking should not slow down ``ImageJ``.
+The tracking was performed in the background only when the computer was doing nothing else.
+If it was always too busy then no tracking data was sent.

-If you are not connected to the internet then no tracking data will ever be sent.
-The tracker will identify that messages cannot be sent and shutdown.
-You will not notice.
+If not connected to the internet then the tracker identified that messages could not be sent and shutdown.

 .. index:: User Preferences